 Real Estate Property Tax Rates (last ten years)

 The Village of Lake Zurich receives one of the smallest shares of property tax of any taxing district.
-The Village's share of property tax as a percentage of each property owner's total tax bill is less than 15% of the total tax bill, meaning that less than $0.15 cents of every dollar paid in property taxes will go to the Village in 2018.
+The Village's share of property tax as a percentage of each property owner's total tax bill is approximately 15% of the total tax bill, meaning that less than $0.15 cents of every dollar paid in property taxes will go to the Village in 2020.

 When all is said and done, the amount due that appears on your tax bill is based on the following equation: